 Module 8: Reporting in MIM

-This module covers the out-of-the-box reporting available with MIM. and looks at a third-party reporting solution, namely, Software IDM’s Sync Panel.
+This module covers the out-of-the-box reporting available with MIM. and looks at a third-party reporting solution, namely, Software IDM’s Identity Panel.
 Starting with simple usage of reports, it then covers how to manage the flow of data from MIM to the reporting data warehouse (DW).
 It covers the different data structure in the DW, and how this maps to MIM’s schema.
-Sync Panel adds more reporting options and other useful features to MIM.
-We investigate an installation of of Sync Panel and identify what it adds to a MIM solution.
+Identity Panel adds more reporting options and other useful features to MIM.
+We investigate an installation of Identity Panel and identify what it adds to a MIM solution.

 Module 10: More synchronization